16th Armored Division (United States): Combat chronicle

 During the final days of battle in Europe, the final stronghold of German armed forces was a pocket in Czechoslovakia.
 As Soviet Red Army and American forces moved to the area, there was debate between US and British leaders regarding attempts to deny the Soviets a post-war foothold in Czechoslovakia.
 It was decided that the American forces would help the Soviets subdue the estimated 141,000 German troops before exiting the area.
 The task was aided by the desire of German forces to avoid imprisonment by the Soviets, with numerous German divisions arranging surrender to US forces, if the Americans arrived first.
 This did not stop fanatical German SS Troops from continuing to fight both Czechoslovak and, as they arrived, American forces.

-The 16th Armored Division was assigned to V Corps on 6 May, and attacked through the lines of the 97th Infantry Division, with Combat Command B (CCB) making the main effort.
+The 16th Armored Division was assigned to V Corps on 6 May, and attacked through the lines of the 97th Infantry Division, with Combat Command B (CCB) led by Col. Charles Noble making the main effort.
 They advanced along the Bor–Plzeň Road that same day, launching an attack on Plzeň, Czechoslovakia, designed to capture the Škoda Munitions Plant.
 Combat Command Reserve (CCR) advanced through Plzeň to assigned high ground east of the city.
 The division spent 7 and 8 May in mopping up activities and patrolling.
 General Patton ordered elements of the 16th AD to move towards Prague, where the German commander was waiting to surrender to US forces, but the troops were recalled to Plzeň per the agreement with the Soviet Union.
 Aside from the few hours on the road to Prague, the capture of Plzeň marked the deepest point of American penetration into Czechoslovakia.

 The Division suffered the lightest casualty count of all US Armored Divisions in Europe, with only 12 wounded, and spent 3 days in combat.

 Three months later, the 16th AD was still located in Czechoslovakia, in Stříbro (west of Plzeň), on VJ Day.

 The division returned to the New York Port of Embarkation on 13 October 1945 and was inactivated at Camp Kilmer in New Jersey on 15 October 1945.